info-sec-bot/info-sec-bot-v2/README.md

  - 🔭 Experience with Cloud Engineering and Infrastructure as Code

- - 🛸 Into Kubernetes, Application Security, and Reverse Engineering.
+ - 🛸 Into Advanced Pentesting, Quantum Computing, and Reverse Engineering.

  - Currenty working on projects in Python and Terraform HCL 🧮